Frequently Asked Questions about Myofascial Yoga Teacher Training:

 Q: What is a modular style program?

 A: This teacher training program consists of 11 modules.
 Each module is a lesson on an aspect of the myofascial yoga system.

 Q: Do I have to take the modules in order?

 A: The Myofascial Yoga Training Program has been designed so that new students can jump in at any time and begin their training.
-You can take the modules in any order, but all eleven need to be completed before you are eligible to become an Registered Yoga Teacher (RYT).
+You can take the modules in any order, but all 11 need to be completed before you are eligible to become a Registered Yoga Teacher (RYT).
 It is recommended that you begin with modules 1, 2, 3, 4 or 5.
 For your convenience, those modules are offered more frequently than others.
 It is our goal to make this program accessible to any aspiring yoga teacher, and to be a practical fit with your busy schedule.

 Q: Can I become a RYT (Registered Yoga Teacher) doing the modular program?

 A: Yes.
 Once you have completed all 11 modules and your written assignments, you are fully qualified to obtain RYT status with Yoga Alliance (USA).